 Community Groups – Stewards of our Spaces

-Many of our open spaces in Poole are looked after by active community groups who work hard to involve their local community in their park, hosting events, running volunteering sessions and communicating with neighbours to raise awareness.
+Many of the open spaces in Poole are looked after by active community groups who work hard to involve their local community in their park, hosting events, running volunteering sessions and communicating with neighbours to raise awareness.

 Here is a list of our community groups – if you don’t see one for your park or open space, perhaps you would like to start one!
 If so, email firstname.lastname@example.org.